orstavik/cloudflare-tutorial/docs/newChapters/the_law/5a_HowTo_memoize1.md

 ## Which: functions can we memoize?

-You should only memoize pure functions:
+You should mainly memoize pure functions:

 1. Pure functions get pure values as input.
 If you memoize a function whose input values are impure, ie. they contain state information that cannot be serialized/signatured consistently, then your memoized regulated functions might think that:
 	* two functions that are given different input arguments are
 	* two functions that are given identical input arguments.

-2. Pure functions produce pure (or at least cloneable) values.
-If your original function produces an impure output such as a `Stream` object, then these impure objects cannot be reused (without first being cloned or similar). (more about memoizing cloneables in the next chapter).
+2. Pure functions produce pure or "clonable" values.
+In this chapter we discuss how we memoize functions that produce pure values, and in the next chapter we look at how we memoize impure functions that produce "clonable" outputs.

 3. Pure functions have no side effects.
 If your original function has side-effects, and then the memoize regulator causes some invocations to this function to be skipped, then you have a problem.
 If the original function has side-effects, you must evaluate if you can skip those side-effects before you memoize it.